anboch/credit-fraud-detection/README.md

 ### Modeling & Optimization (02_MODEL.ipynb):

--Establish a robust baseline using Logistic Regression.
+`-` Establish a robust baseline using Logistic Regression.

--Develop and tune an XGBoost model using Optuna, focusing on AUPRC.
+`-` Develop and tune an XGBoost model using Optuna, focusing on AUPRC.

--Conduct a cost-benefit analysis to determine the optimal business threshold.
+`-` Conduct a cost-benefit analysis to determine the optimal business threshold.

--Perform a robustness check by removing the most critical feature.
+`-` Perform a robustness check by removing the most critical feature.

 ### Deployment (app.py):